Knowledge about the soul (Bg 2.12 and 2.13)

 Never was there a time when I did not exist, nor you, nor all these kings; nor in the future shall any of us cease to be.

-Verse 13: dehino ’smin yathā dehe, kaumāram yauvanam jarā
+Text 13: dehino ’smin yathā dehe, kaumāram yauvanam jarā

 tathā dehāntara-prāptir, dhīras tatra na muhyati